-Now you have lots of skills and ideas to conquer depression so that it doesn't have control in your life anymore.
+THis book gave you lots of skills and ideas to conquer depression so that it doesn't have control in your life anymore.
 Remember, you may never be able to get rid of sad feelings COMPLETELY.
-Everyone feels depressed SOMETIMES, but you are learning how to tame it so that it isn't so out-of-control that it stops you from doing fun things.
-Even though you've already learned a lot about depression, there are still a few more things you can do to conquer it.
+Everyone feels depressed sometimes but you are learning how to tame it so that it isn't so out-of-control that it stops you from living the life you want.
+Even though you've already learned a lot about depression, there are still a few more things you can do.

 Do you know that your imagination is a powerful tool?
 When you imagine overcoming depression, you are more likely to do it, and that's what these next activities are all about--using your imagination to conquer depression.
+Kids are great at this, but as we age many people find it gets harder and harder to activate that rusty old thing.
+This is an opportunity for you to be a kid at heart, so give it a try.

 The first activity is called "It's a Miracle!"
 Here's how it works.
 You pick a situation where something bad happens, then you say "but it's a miracle" and come up with a happy ending to the situation.
 Here's an example:

-A bully was picking on a small child, but...
+Some bullies were picking on a small child, but...